 Steer clear of vehicles with poor ratings.
 Insurers are aware of these cars, which makes your premiums excessively high.
 Look for cars with many airbags and strong, crash-test ratings for the best deal.

 Drivers may not realize that their parking and driving habits also make an impact on the vehicle’s insurance cost.
-According to an agency in Greenville, a car used for commuting purposes has more opportunities for accident involvement.
+A car used for commuting purposes has more opportunities for accident involvement.
 High premiums will be attached to these vehicles regardless of their classification.

 If you park the vehicle outside, your ZIP code’s crime statistics will also dictate the insurance costs.
 Areas with a lot of crime will require expensive premiums.